octocat/git-consortium/product-backlog.md

 * As a site member, I can fill out an application to become a Practitioner.
 * As a Practitioner, I want my profile page to include additional details about me.
   * i.e., some of the answers to my Practitioner application.
-* As a Practitioner, when I provide content to the site I want a small graphic associated with the content indicating I'm a Practitioner.
+* As a Practitioner or Trainer, when I provide content to the site I want a small graphic associated with the content indicating I'm a Practitioner or Trainer.
   * For example, Amazon's "Top 500 Reviewers" approach.
 * As a site member, I can view the profiles of other members.
 * As a site member, I can search for profiles based on a few fields: